kubernetes/website/docs/user-journeys/users/application-developer/foundational.md

 * When you previously [created a basic nginx Deployment](/docs/tasks/run-application/run-stateless-application-deployment/){:target="_blank"}, you specify the `app: nginx` label as part of the template metadata.
 The `matchLabels` selector then specifies this label as part of the spec.

-* You can use these to tie a Service to a Deployment via the `selector` field, which you may have seen in the [MySQL example](/docs/tasks/run-application/run-single-instance-stateful-application/){:target="_blank"}.
+* You can use these to tie a Service to a Deployment using the `selector` field, which you may have seen in the [MySQL example](/docs/tasks/run-application/run-single-instance-stateful-application/){:target="_blank"}.

 * You also specify labels to customize your cluster, for example by [assigning pods to nodes](/docs/concepts/configuration/assign-pod-node/).